-With respect to water resources to be used within the project, two alternatives are considered.
-First, if the County Department of Water Supply makes a final decision to approve the applicant's Water Master Plan where DOW will provide HoKua Place with storage for water in exchange for HoKua Place dedicating its well site to the DOW to feed the Department of Water's storage tanks and existing water system.
+With respect to water resources to be used within the Project, two alternatives are considered.
+First, Petitioner's Water Master Plan is for County Department of Water Supply ("DOW") to provide HoKua Place with storage for water in exchange for HoKua Place dedicating its well site to the DOW to supply the DOW's storage tanks and existing water system.

-A Water Master Plan has been previously approved, in concept, by the County Department of Water (DOW).
+Although the Board of Water Supply has conceptually approved the Petitioner's Water Master Plan, the Department of Water is awaiting a formal request and agreement.
 HoKua Place has a proven well site that will be dedicated to the DOW to feed the Department of Water's storage tanks.
 HoKua Place is committed to working with the DOW on pertinent water issues during the design and development phase.

-In the event the DOW does not make final approval of approve the applicant's Water Master Plan, then the applicant will develop a private water system, using the well for its use within the project.
+In the event the DOW does not approve Petitioner's Water Master Plan, then Petitioner will develop a private water system, using the well for its use within the Project.

-Implementation of a final alternative is based on the decision of the County Department of Water Supply; each is an acceptable alternative to the applicant.
+Implementation of a final alternative is based on the decision of the County Department of Water Supply; each is an acceptable alternative to Petitioner.